thorsten23/hubzilla/doc/member/guide/channels.md

 # Channels

-## Open issues
-- insert correct links
-- complete information about basic export: what's in the relocate and compatibility sections?
-- import content: reference to plugin for migration of photos and files
-- insert links to further reading
-- insert links to connections (how to connect to other channels)
-- insert screenshot where to select primary channel

-## Introduction
 Channels are simply collections of content stored in one place.
 A channel can represent anything.
 It could represent you, a website, a forum, photo albums, anything.

 For most people, their first channel will be "Me, on the internet", a channel that represents themselves.